hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 It may seem a small thing, but it's a deep and powerful feature that aligns with Red's fundamental design, where you can think in data and have a great deal of control over when and where it is evaluated.

 [23:11:30](#170501469091brxrH:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-We must find a solution for the equivalence of LIT-WORD and WORD in object molded form! í ½í¹‚
+We must find a solution for the equivalence of LIT-WORD and WORD in object molded form! ğŸ™‚

 [23:13:14](#170501479492tKgNQ:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 I have a terrible thing to say: here It would be perfect the REN-C solution: